-Although there are many different types of meditation, all of which can be beneficial for our health, I prefer mindfulness based; largely because the fundamental principles that are inherent within this practice can help remove these barriers, naturally through the basic process, with no added technique required.
+Although there are many different types of meditation, all of which can be beneficial for our health, I prefer mindfulness-based; largely because the fundamental principles that are inherent within this practice can help remove the barriers associated with restlessness, naturally through the basic process, with no added technique required.
 We will merely use the restlessness as the focal point of the meditation.

 Here’s how you apply this concept to the feelings of restlessness.